 Parental Declaration Form - Only required when registering through an agent

-Action Plans - Anaphylaxis / Diabetes / Asthma/ Epilepsy ONLY if applicable to student
+Action Plans - Specific medical plans for Anaphylaxis / Diabetes / Asthma/ Epilepsy are ONLY required if applicable to student

 Letter of Acceptance: A Letter of Acceptance (LOA) in PDF format will be sent via email upon completion of the application process after all required documentation has been received, the application has been approved, and the program fee has been paid in full.

 If you require an original and/or notarized copy of the Letter of Acceptance, and/or any other documents for visa purposes, please indicate this request at the time of application.
 Fees associated with notarization and/or additional documentation may apply.

 If you have questions about the process, please email email@example.com.
 We look forward to welcoming you to Appleby College this summer!

 Appleby Summer Boarding is committed to offering quality summer programs in 2023 that follow all Canadian Public Health and Government COVID-19 guidelines and safety protocols.
 We are strongly encouraging all summer boarding students and campers to be fully vaccinated, including eligible booster shots.
 As per the guidance provided by Health Canada and the World Health Organization (WHO) with respect to approved vaccines, Appleby accepts the Pfizer, Moderna, AstraZeneca and Johnson & Johnson vaccines approved by Health Canada, and the Sinopharm and Sinovac vaccines approved by the WHO.
 We are prepared to support students in all instances during the program and: